- Rowing Trips

 - My Account

-We love Ireland, and are thrilled to include County Cork as one of our Ireland rowing tour offerings.
-We will begin with a visit to Cork City and a row on the River Lee.
-Skibbereen is the home of the famous and funny O’Donovan brothers, who won the first Olympic rowing medal for Ireland at Rio 2016.
+We love Ireland, and are thrilled offer an Ireland rowing tour in County Cork.
+It is a lovely sampler of some of the best that Ireland has to offer.
+We begin with a visit to Cork City and a row on the River Lee.
+Skibbereen, on the River Ilen, is the home of the famous and funny O’Donovan brothers, who won the first Olympic rowing medal for Ireland at Rio 2016.
 They entertained the world by describing their race strategy as “eat steak and spuds and pull like a dog”.
-There are other connections to strenuous rowing in this part of Ireland, but we will have a more leisurely approach, taking time to enjoy the magnificent scenery we will row past.
+We will have a more leisurely approach, taking time to enjoy the magnificent scenery we will pass on our rows out of Baltimore, exploring the sheltered harbour, islands and coastline.
 We might eat some steak and spuds, but the seafood is magnificent.
 Enjoy a new and different taste of Ireland.

 Here is a good trivia question: why does Baltimore, Ireland have a pub called Algiers Inn?
 Yes, as in Algeria on the Barberry Coast of North Africa.
 The answer: pirates.
 Back in June of 1631, Baltimore was sacked by a band of Moroccan, Dutch, Algerian and Ottoman Turk pirates.
 The objective was the capture of slaves, and more than 100 villagers were captured, most never to see Ireland again.
 Apparently some lived out their days as galley slaves, “rowing for decades without ever setting foot on shore”.
 That is probably too much rowing.
 We won’t do that.